 When it comes to bolstering your immune system, exercise works in a variety of ways.

+Can exercise support a healthy immune system?
+Surprising - but true.
 According to Hilma scientific advisor Dr. Paul Grewal, an internal medicine physician focused on lifestyle strategies for metabolic health, consistently making time to move your body is critical to building a robust defense.

 Here, we dive into the ways exercise helps support your immune system as well as some helpful ways to think about integrating exercise into your everyday life.